-4. Attach the ladder to the door
+Step #4: Attach the van ladder to the door

-There should be foam and a metal backing plate that came with your new ladder
+There should be foam and a metal backing plate that came with your new ladder.

 The foam is for shock absorption and for preventing any scratching to the metal of the van.
 It also adds a waterproof seal to the van.

-The metal backing plate is so that the weight of the ladder is more evenly distributed, rather than solely hanging on the door.
+The metal backing plate is so that the weight of the van ladder is more evenly distributed, rather than solely hanging on the door.

-I hope you found this guide to installing a ladder for your van conversion useful!
+I hope you found this guide to installing a van ladder useful!
 You are well on your way to a beautiful self-build campervan!

 Until next time,